-Founded in 1974, PABJ is the nation’s oldest professional association of Journalists-of-Color.
-With over 100 active members, we are also one of the largest & the founding chapter of the National Association of Black Journalists.
+Founded in 1974, PABJ is the nation’s oldest professional association of Black journalists.
+With over 200 active members, we are also one of the largest & the founding chapter of the National Association of Black Journalists.

 This rich history & size allows us to serve as advocates for newsroom diversity and fair coverage of communities of color.
 We serve this mission through our awards programs, training institutes and signature community programs like our renowned Media Access Workshop.